 Measure all your ingredients before starting the recipe - after all you only need four ingredients!
 Use a softened, unsalted butter for the recipe as it will incorporate into the mixture easier.

-Mixing the Icing
+Mixing the Fudge Icing Recipe

 Combine the heavy cream and light corn syrup in a heat-proof liquid measuring cup.
 Bring to a boil in the microwave.
 Watch this closely as once it starts to boil it needs to be removed immediately else you will spend the next 10 minutes cleaning your microwave!
 Alternatively, heat the cream and corn syrup over the stovetop in a saucepan.